Cunedda: Name

+The name Cunedda (spelled Cunedag in the AD 828 pseudo-history Historia Brittonum) derives from the Brythonic word *Cuno-dagos, meaning "Good Hound/Warrior" or "Having Good Hounds/Warriors".
+His title, Wledig, is an obscure and difficult to translate epithet.
+It literally means, "of a gwlad" or "country".
+However, as an epithet, Wledig was possibly applied to some official or claimed position within the Roman hierarchy.
+It has been argued that the term is likely a rendition of a Roman title since all known figures with the title are either genealogically connected with the Roman aristocracy or associated with the Roman government.

+These figures also all ruled in the century after the Roman withdrawal from Britain.
+However, this interpretation is subject to criticism.
+The historian Rachel Bromwich argued that translating Latin titles into Welsh is unusual for contemporary Welsh leaders, who typically used the original Latin titles.
+There are other competing theories concerning the true meaning of the term.
+The word Gwledig is a cognate with the Irish word flaith, which means ruler.
+Therefore, the word may simply mean "lord" or "ruler".

 Early life

 Cunedda's family is traced back to a grandfather living in late Roman Britain named Padarn Beisrudd.
-His name literally translates as Paternus of the "red tunic" or the scarlet cloak, a color attributed to Roman officers during the Roman Empire.
+His name literally translates as Paternus of the "red tunic" or the scarlet cloak, a colour attributed to Roman officers during the Roman Empire.
 One traditional interpretation identifies Padarn as a Roman (Romano-British) official of reasonably high rank who had been placed in command of the Votadini troops stationed in the Clackmannanshire region of Scotland in the 380s or earlier by the Roman Emperor Magnus Maximus.

 Alternatively, he may have been a frontier chieftain who was granted Roman military rank, a practice attested elsewhere along the empire's borders at the time.
 Possibly, Padarn's command in Scotland was assumed after his death by his son, Edern (Æturnus), and then passed to Edern's son, Cunedda, who would later be the founder of the Kingdom of Gwynedd and become its first King.

 Genealogy

-Cunedda's genealogy, as many early Welsh Royal families, is traced back to Afallach, son of Beli Mawr, the father of King Cassivellaunus.
-Cassivellaunus was a pre-Roman historical figure who fought against Julius Caesar during his invasion of Britain in 54 BC, as part of the Gallic Wars, and whose name was featured on many occasions in Caesar's war diaries.
+Cunedda's genealogy, as many early Welsh Royal families, was later said to descend from Afallach, son of Beli Mawr, the legendary father of King Cassivellaunus.
+Cassivellaunus was a pre-Roman historical figure who fought against Julius Caesar during his invasion of Britain in 54 BC.

-Both Cunedda and his father-in-law, King Coel Hen (Coel Godebog), claimed descent from Beli Mawr.
-Early versions of their genealogies are now part of the Harleian Library, under the Harleian collections and Jesus College collections, and are one of the few direct historical sources for Welsh dynastic history in the early Middle Ages.
+Coel Hen, possibly based on a historical figure from post-Roman Britain, was said to be Cunedda's father-in-law and also to be a descendant of Beli Mawr.
+As head of the House of Gwynedd, Cunedda's line was claimed to continue through to Rhodri Mawr, and the subsequent houses of Aberffraw, Dinefwr, and Mathrafal.